-An additional key limitation related to weighting was the lack of post-stratification weights, particularly for national-level calculations and estimates.
-Without complete data on formal and informal MSMEs for benchmarking, it was not possible to implement postsurvey adjustments to reflect the true composition of Brazil's MSME structure.
+In terms of weighting limitations, it was not possible to implement a mode weight due to the confounding mode effects of both geography, urbanicity, and business size.
+An additional key weighting limitation was the lack of post-stratification weights, particularly for national-level calculations and estimates.
+Without complete data on formal and informal MSMEs for benchmarking, it was not possible to implement post-survey adjustments to reflect the true composition of Brazil's MSME structure.
 Although the sampling process captured variations in Brazil's MSME structure regarding size, industry, and individual characteristics of business owners, any national-level figures were not adjusted or corrected to reflect business population characteristics.